cwang360/tabuwave/README.md

     - `VcdVar` is a derived class of `VcdScope` since both are intended to be part of a tree structure and share many of the same members (parent and children nodes, name, etc.). `VcdVar` has some additional members, such as time-value information.
 This is parsed from the vcd file and then stored into interval trees to be able to quickly query the value at any time within the simulation. `boost::icl::interval_map` is used for robustness.
 - Multithreading
     - Multithreading is used to efficiently process vcd data for each `VcdVar` into its own interval_map simultaneously.
-    - Both hand-threading with `std::thread` and multithreading using `OpenMP` are implemented and can be switched/selected during compile time.
+    - Both hand-threading with `std::thread` (distributing work as evenly as possible among the available concurrent threads supported by hardware) and multithreading using `OpenMP` are implemented and can be switched/selected during compile time.
 See usage instructions.